AdobeDocs/commerce-frontend-core/src/pages/guide/themes/debug.md

 Example:

-Let's say you need to locate the layout that is responsible for displaying mini shopping cart on the storefront, when the Blank theme by Magento is applied for the [store view](https://glossary.magento.com/store-view).
+Let's say you need to locate the layout that is responsible for displaying mini shopping cart on the storefront, when the Blank theme is applied for the [store view](https://glossary.magento.com/store-view).

 Using the Template Hints we determine that the template is `app/code/Magento/Checkout/view/frontend/templates/cart/minicart.phtml`, and in the path, we see that it belongs to the `Magento_Checkout` module.